Scroll down to the script below, click on any sentence (including terminal blocks!) to jump to that spot in the video!

 .env.dev.local - it seems like overkill.
 So I would delete

 MAILER_DSN directly into

 Now that we understand that environment variables override secrets, we can unlock three possibilities.
 The first is what we just saw: we can override a secret locally by creating an environment variable.
-The other two deal with a performance optimization on production and... or test environment... which is currently broken.
+The other two deal with a performance optimization on production and... our test environment... which is currently busted!
 That's next.